 - When a defendant receives a deferred or suspended sentence they may be placed on

-District Attorney’s probation and supervised for no more than five (5) years.
+District Attorney’s probation and supervised for no more than two (2) years.

 - Non-violent crimes only can be placed on District Attorney’s probation.